 You should have previous altitude experience having climbed some of the following peaks.
 Kilimanjaro, Mount Elbrus, Cotopaxi, Island peak or Mera Peak.
 You should be used to long distance trekking and used to carrying heavy backpacks.
 Also, building up to training 5/6 days a week is important.
 Our preferred route is the Vacas Valley Traverse Route.

-Training for the Downhill
+Step 7: Train for the Downhill

 Check out the elevation gains and descents on Aconcagua, so you can understand the specific training needed for this trip.
 I encourage you to review the daily elevation descents so you can train or the downhill.